Yield: 12 servings (at least)

 Garnishes: sliced almonds, rosemary sprigs, cinnamon sticks, powdered sugar

-In a small bowl, whisk together soymilk, vinegar, and flaxseed meal and set aside to curdle, making a thickened vegan buttermilk.
-In a large bowl, whisk together flour, sugar, baking powder, xanthan gum, baking soda, and salt.
+In a small bowl, whisk together soymilk and vinegar, set it aside to curdle for a couple of minutes, and then whisk in flaxseed meal, making a thickened vegan buttermilk.
+In a large bowl, whisk together flour, sugar, cornstarch, baking powder, xanthan gum, baking soda, and salt.
 Make a well in the center and pour in canola oil, vanilla extract, and soymilk mixture.
 Whisk together for 100 strokes until smooth.
 (Whisking for a portracted time like this will develop gluten and, hence, structure.)
-Transfer batter into prepared pan and gently smooth into the corners.
+Transfer batter into prepared pan and gently smooth into corners.
 Bake for 12 to 13 minutes or just until a wooden pick inserted in the center comes out clean.

 Allow to cool in pan for 3 minutes and then invert onto prepared tea towel.
 Carefully peel off parchment paper.
-With a very sharp knife, trim 1/8 inch of cake from all of the edges.
+With a very sharp knife, trim 1/8 inch of cake from all the edges which tend to be a little dry and may prevent smooth rolling.
 Working from a long side, fold the excess inch or so of towel over the edge of the cake and carefully roll up like a jelly roll.
-Tuck edges under and allow to cool completely on a wire rack.
+Tuck edges under and allow cake to cool completely on a wire rack.
 Carefully unroll, avoiding trying to flatten the cake completely.
 Gently spread with Vegan Chocolate Mousse.
 Reroll and place seam side down on a serving platter, nestling it onto a flattened side from the previous rolling.
 Cut off both ends at a diagonal and position cut pieces to resemble sawed off limbs.
 Frost with Vegan Mocha Buttercream Frosting.
 Lightly drag a fork lengthwise down the trunk and cut branches to resemble bark.
 Garnish as desired with sliced almonds, rosemary sprigs, cinnamon sticks, and powdered sugar.

 Tent with foil and refrigerate until about 30 minutes before serving time.
 Slice with a sharp or serrated knife.